tcarland/spark-hive-tools/README.md

 ##### Overview

 Provides convenient Scala functions for interacting or performing common operations on Hive tables.

  * HiveTableSwapper - Move tables with an optional re-partition.
  * ParquetValidate  - Compare schemas across parquet partitions (ie. schema evolution).
  * DBValidate       - Compare schema of a hive table to an external jdbc database.

 ##### HiveTableSwapper

 A tool intended for the post-injestion process of moving a new table into place of an existing table; optionally allowing for a table repartition in the process.

-More specifically, occasionally in certain large scale RDMS environments, the odd schema design may lack a column to split-by or that can be relied on for running incremental exports.
-In case where a given table is not so large, it can be relatively cheap enough to ingest the entire table and then swap the table in place.
+More specifically, in some large scale RDMS environments, the occasional schema design may lack an obvious column to split-by or a column that can be relied on for running incremental exports.
+In the case where a given table is not so large, it can be relatively cheap enough to ingest the entire table and then swap the table in place.

-  Sqoop also has the issue of partitioning in this situation.
+Sqoop also has the issue of partitioning with split columns that are not split equally.
 Without a column that can be used for ranged queries, the resulting import ends up with unbalanced partitions.
-This tool allows for the optional repartitioning of a table via Spark (using it's HashedPartitioner) that will redistribute the partitions more evenly.
+This tool allows for the optional re-partitioning of a table via Spark (using it's HashedPartitioner) that will redistribute the partitions more evenly.

-  This may be a specific use case, but this also serves as a good example of some basic Hive interactions from spark additionally demonstrating a workaround to the compatability issues between Spark, Hive and Parquet.
+This is a somewhat limited or specific use case, but also serves as a good example of some basic Hive interactions from spark additionally demonstrating a workaround to the compatability issues between Spark, Hive and Parquet.
 Spark uses a custom column 'SerDe' when writing parquet which results in tables being unusable from Hive or Impala.
 Notably, any use of .saveAsTable() including APPEND mode will rewrite the metadata.
 To avoid this one first runs CREATE TABLE via Hive and then uses DataSet.insertInto() versus DataSet.saveAsTable().

  - NOTE: Renaming a Table via ALTER TABLE is only cheap if the table is not moving databases.
 It is best to not use a different schema/db name between the source and